 For a coinjoin mix to happen, there needs to be 2 to 3 premix UTXOs in each transaction.
 This ensures that the entropy remains high, and we are not simply mixing the same coins with each other over and over, which would provide little benefit.
 In addition, the premix UTXOs provide the miner fees for the transaction.

 There are generally many more postmix UTXOs than premix UTXOs available to the pool.
 In practice, this means that your premix UTXOs will usually be mixed to postmix quickly, but once in the Postmix wallet it may take awhile before a postmix-to-postmix transaction happens.
 Selecting postmix UTXOs for remixing is done at random and therefore subject to variance - you might get several mixes in a short period, or wait a day for progress.
+Note that only one UTXO per pool is registered for a potential remix at a time.
 Leave Sparrow open in the background (note the Minimize to System Tray functionality in the View menu) and postmix transactions will occur as the UTXOs get selected into a round.
 Note also that random periods between mixes helps break pattern analysis.

 More UTXOs in a given pool, along with a faster mixing cycle throughput increases the chances of being selected for a mix.
 One mix breaks deterministic links, while further mixes (from any of the mix outputs) increases your forward-looking anon set.
 Read Diving head first into Whirlpool Anonymity Sets to understand this better.